dolto/the-docker-handbook/hello-world-in-docker/README.md

 The official Docker [resources](https://www.docker.com/resources/what-container) site says, "A container is an abstraction at the application layer that packages code and dependencies together.
 Instead of virtualizing the entire physical machine, containers virtualize the host operating system only."

 You may consider containers as the next generation of virtual machines.
 Just like virtual machines, containers are completely isolated environments from the host system as well as each other.
-They are also a lot lighter than the traditional virtual machine hence a large number of containers can be run simultaneously without affecting the performance of the host system.
+They are also a lot lighter than the traditional virtual machine, hence a large number of containers can be run simultaneously without affecting the performance of the host system.

 Containers and virtual machines are actually different ways of virtualizing your physical hardware.
 The main difference between these two is the method of virtualization.